 Dr Jane Wolstenholme

-Her main interests include designing and conducting economic evaluations alongside trials and cost-effectiveness models.
-She is principal investigator and co-applicant on a wide variety of funded research projects, across a number of disease areas and health-care technologies, including cancer, chronic kidney disease, obesity, mental health, point of care and in-vitro diagnostics.
+My main research interests include designing and conducting economic evaluations alongside trials and cost-effectiveness models.
+I am principal investigator and co-applicant on a wide variety of funded research projects, across a number of disease areas and health-care technologies, including cancer, chronic kidney disease, obesity, mental health, point of care and in-vitro diagnostics.

 I am a health economics adviser for the NIHR RDS South Central and the lead health economist for the NIHR Community Healthcare Medtech and In Vitro Diagnostics Co-operative, Oxford University.

 I supervise MSc and DPhil students.
 Examples of current doctoral research:

 - Exploring the cost-effectiveness of chronic disease prevention strategies using local area chronic disease scenario modelling.